wes1278/generator-ionic-sfdc/README.md

-This is a yeoman generator for an angularjs project that follows the [Best Practice Recommendations for Angular App Structure][1].
+This is a yeoman generator for an angular project that uses the ionic framework and has ngForce to connect to salesforce.

-It takes advantage of the gulp build tool and makes use of bower and npm for dependency management.
+It uses gulp to perform some build tasks.
 -----

 #### GENERATED DIRECTORY STRUCTURE ####